Shlok-08/Shlok-08/README.md

 - 👋 Hi, I’m @Shlok-08
-- 👀 I’m not interested in you
+- 👀 I’m interested in Coding
-- 🌱 I’m currently learning to use Computer
+- 🌱 I’m currently learning Coding
-- 💞️ I’m looking to collaborate on Nobody
+- 💞️ I’m looking to collaborate with Developers to build some projects together
-- 📫 How to reach me : Dont try to rach me
+- 📫 How to reach me : ...
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: LOL